-Neuropsychology is a highly specialised field, and any person conducting a neuropsychological assessment would need to be a registered Clinical, Counselling or Educational Psychologist, having the necessary additional expertise.
-This is important for a number of reasons:
+Neuropsychology is a highly specialised field, and any person conducting a neuropsychological assessment would need to be a registered Neuropsychologist, Clinical, Counselling or Educational Psychologist, having the necessary additional expertise.
+This is important for several reasons:

-Being a Full member of SACNA is a peer-recognised indication of expertise in clinical neuropsychology above the level normally achieved in basic professional training in Clinical, Counselling and Educational Psychology, or training received outside of South Africa.
-The process of becoming a Full Member has the objective of preparing a psychologist to practice neuropsychology in a variety of different clinical and medico-legal contexts.
+Being a Full Member of SACNA is a peer-recognised indication of expertise in clinical neuropsychology in addition to that achieved in South African Masters level professional training in Neuropsychology, Clinical, Counselling and Educational Psychology, or training received outside of South Africa.
+The process of becoming a full member has the objective of preparing a psychologist to practice neuropsychology in a variety of different clinical and medico-legal contexts.

-For a full description of the relationship between statutory registration and SACNA peer credentialing, click here.
+For a full description of the relationship between statutory registration and SACNA peer credentialling, click here.

-2. Applicants are expected to be familiar with the neuropsychological literature and have to write the SACNA knowledge examination.
-The examination necessarily calls upon a solid base in the area of clinical neuropsychology, and is not easy to pass.
+1. Applicants are expected to be familiar with the neuropsychological literature.
+The SACNA knowledge examination necessarily calls upon a solid base in the area of clinical neuropsychology and is not easy to pass.

-3. Candidates are expected to know some basic neuroanatomy with regard to the brain, pathological conditions, syndromes related to different lesions, and theories of measuring deficits (Lezak).
+2. Candidates are expected to know some basic neuroanatomy regarding the brain, pathological conditions, syndromes related to different lesions, and theories of measuring deficits (Lezak et al., 2012).
 There are also some questions on neuro-rehabilitation and cross cultural issues.
 Further reading to broaden your knowledge is recommended.

-4. To download the reading list of core texts pertaining to the examination, click here: Reading List and Recommendations by Section – December 2021 Printer Friendly text:- Reading list and recommendations - printer friendly version
+3. To download the reading list of core texts pertaining to the examination, click here: Reading List and Recommendations by Section – December 2021 Printer Friendly text:- Reading list and recommendations - printer friendly version

-- For assistance in gaining access to the papers, please email Nicky Botha (Admin Assistant) - email@example.com
+- For assistance in gaining access to articles, please email Nicole Botha (Administrator) [email protected]

-6. The administration fee can be deposited into the SACNA bank account.
+5. The administration fee can be deposited into the SACNA bank account.
 Please send proof of payment to [email protected].

 SACNA bank details:

-4. IMPORTANT: The reports submitted for credentialing review, and the assessments on which they are based, must have been completed WITHOUT supervision.
+3. IMPORTANT: The reports submitted for credentialling review and the assessments on which they are based, must have been completed WITHOUT supervision.
 In other words, the submitted reports themselves must be based on cases managed completely independently from inception through to completion of the reports.
 Reports completed as part of a supervision process may not be submitted for credentialing purposes.

-4. Reports should ideally be completed and submitted within a maximum of 12 months after successfully completing the knowledge examination.
-However, it will not be unusual for a candidate to require more time to gain the relevant experience, and/or adequate supervision, in which case this should be motivated and will normally be approved by SACNA in the interests of the candidate acquiring the relevant skill prior to submission of an independent report.
+4. Reports should ideally be submitted for credentialling review within 12 months of successfully passing the knowledge examination.
+However, it will not be unusual for a candidate to require more time to gain relevant experience, and/or adequate supervision, in which case this should be motivated and will normally be approved by SACNA in the interests of the candidate acquiring the relevant skills prior to submission of an independent report.

-7. The Credentialing Committee can recommend supervisors from among SACNA full members to assist candidates with the interpretation of test findings and report-writing, although candidates may call upon the supervision of someone of their own choice if they believe that person to have sufficient expertise in the area.
-Payment will need to be negotiated with the supervisor, and is normally in accordance with the hourly recommended rate for professional psychological services.
+5. The Credentialling Committee can recommend supervisors from among SACNA full members to assist candidates with the interpretation of test findings and report-writing, although candidates may call upon the supervision of someone of their own choice if they believe that person to have sufficient experience in the area.
+Payment will need to be negotiated with the supervisor and is normally in accordance with the hourly recommended rate for professional psychological services.

-A series of additional references are strongly recommended for conducting a neuropsychological evaluation, and for use during the preparation of case reports.Click here
+A series of aids are strongly recommended for conducting a neuropsychological evaluation, and for use during the preparation of case reports: